abu85/intro-to-R-genomic-selection/README.md

-# Introduction to R for Genomic Selection
+# Introduction to Linux and R

-Welcome to the course materials for the half-day session on **Introduction to R** as part of the Genomic Selection PhD-level course.
+For linux we will follow [The Unix Shell](https://swcarpentry.github.io/shell-novice/) tutorial

 ## 📚 Contents